suwesh/suwesh.github.io/_pages/about.md

 My Bachelor Thesis implemented a Computer Vision project for Autonomous Driving and proposed an architecture to enable hardware-level parallelism for parallel perception of the environment from multiple sensor data, hence leading to quicker scene understanding and decision making ability for high speed autonomous systems.

+I have experience in cloud computing and building data solutions on Microsoft Azure.
+During my internship at TVS Motor Company, I built ETL pipelines and automated manual data processing using Azure Data Factory and Azure Databricks.